If you’re new to Unstructured, read this note first.Before you can create a source connector, you must first sign in to your Unstructured account:

 unless otherwise specified.spaces

-is an array of strings, with each<space-name>
+is an array of strings, with each<space-key>

 is exceeded for the instance, be aware that you might get unexpected results.extract_images